harshaktg/app-starter-template/README.md

 pnpm test:e2e       # Run E2E tests
 ```

+**Use cases:** Production apps, enterprise projects, team collaboration

+---

-> **Note:** The main branch is kept lightweight for quick prototyping.
-Switch to `with-testing` when you're ready to add comprehensive test coverage.
+> **💡 Tip:** The main branch is kept lightweight for quick prototyping.
+Switch to feature branches to add specific capabilities as your project grows.

 ## 📐 Cursor Rules